 MY BEST TIP:

 If enrolled in Medicare Advantage, put your red, white and blue Medicare card away in a safe place.
 You will not be using it unless you later decide to drop your Medicare Advantage plan.
 Give your providers only your Advantage card.

 Presenting your Provider with the Wrong ID Card – Part 2

-The second version of “id card mistakes” that we see happen often is that beneficiaries will present their Medicare card for drug-related expenses, or vice vera, their Part D card for non-drug related expenses.
+The second version of “ID card mistakes” that we see happen often is that beneficiaries will present their Medicare card for drug-related expenses, or vice versa, their Part D card for non-drug related expenses.
 This is what happened to my client that I mentioned in the first paragraph of this post.